 About the Program

-The program's objectives are to increase the number of U.S. small businesses that are exporting, and to increase the volume of small business exports.
+The program’s objectives are to increase the number of U.S. small businesses that export and to increase the value of exports by small businesses.

-STEP sub-grants are managed and provided at the local level by state government organizations.
-The program is managed at the national level by the U.S. Small Business Administration's Office of International Trade.
+STEP activities are managed and provided at the local level by state government organizations.
+The program is managed at the national level by the U.S. Small Business Administration’s Office of International Trade.